HaluMem: Evaluating Hallucinations in Memory Systems of Agents: Experiments

 \subsection{Experimental Setup}

-We conducted a comprehensive evaluation of several state-of-the-art memory systems on HaluMem, including Mem0 (both standard and graph versions)~\cite{chhikara2025mem0}, Memobase~\cite{memobase}, Supermemory~\cite{supermemory}, and Zep~\cite{rasmussen2025zep}.\footnote{MemOS will also be included in the evaluation as soon as possible.} Each memory system was independently evaluated in two subsets, HaluMem-Medium and HaluMem-Long, with efforts made to ensure consistent parameter configurations across evaluations.
+We conducted a comprehensive evaluation of several state-of-the-art memory systems on HaluMem, including Mem0 (both standard and graph versions)~\cite{chhikara2025mem0}, Memobase~\cite{memobase}, MemOS~\cite{li2025memos_long}, Supermemory~\cite{supermemory}, and Zep~\cite{rasmussen2025zep}.
+Each memory system was independently evaluated in two subsets, HaluMem-Medium and HaluMem-Long, with efforts made to ensure consistent parameter configurations across evaluations.

 To automate the evaluation of three core tasks, memory extraction, memory updating, and memory question answering, we use GPT-4o for consistency determination and scoring.
 We designed various prompt templates to guide the automated evaluation by GPT-4o (See Appendix~\ref{appendix:prompt for evaluation} for details.).
 In the memory updating task, we retrieved the 10 most relevant memories from the memory system for each memory labeled as "update type" for verification.
 In the memory question answering task, we retrieved 20 most relevant memories for each question to assist in generating answers, using GPT-4o uniformly as the answer generation model.
 The prompt templates used for answer generation across different memory systems are provided in Appendix~\ref{appendix: prompts for qa task}.